Gas savings: The cheapest station in Cleveland - NewsBreak

 Gas savings: The cheapest station in Cleveland

-(CLEVELAND, OH) Depending on where you fill up in Cleveland, you could be saving up to $1.22 per gallon on gas.
+(CLEVELAND, OH) According to Cleveland gas price data, you could be saving up to $1.25 per gallon on gas.

-Speedy Gas at 13601 Lorain Ave was the cheapest station in the area, according to a survey by GasBuddy, with regular listed at $2.67 per gallon Wednesday.
+Gas USA at 3934 W 117Th St was the cheapest station in the area, according to a survey by GasBuddy, with regular listed at $2.64 per gallon Wednesday.
 By comparison, the most expensive gallon was at Sunoco at 12404 Cedar Rd, where a gallon of regular was selling for $3.89.

 |Regular